iZeaoGamer/Koth-v3.0/README.md

 - [x] Fixed Respawn position from becoming broken, and not teleporting you to the koth game upon death.

+- [x] Add KothPlayer::class API documentation for developers.
+Done!
+You can check it out using this link here: https://github.com/iZeaoGamer/Koth-v3.0/wiki/KothPlayer-documentation

 - [ ] Revamp databases, including: Messages, and more configurable options.

 - + And so much more!
 Just look for yourself, it's more awesome than ever!